-Jump Scholarships of significant amounts will be awarded to entering students for their first year in Law School and will be renewed automatically for the second and third years, if the recipient maintains a grade-point average of 3.0 or higher.
+Jump Scholarships of significant amounts will be awarded to entering students for their first year in the School of Law and will be renewed automatically for the second and third years, if the recipient maintains a grade-point average of 3.0 or higher.
 Outstanding second and third year students may also be awarded Jump Scholarships of significant amounts in recognition of their achievements while pursuing the study of law.

-In the concluding paragraph of the bequest to the Law School, Mrs. Jump stated:
+In the concluding paragraph of the bequest to the School of Law, Mrs. Jump stated: